hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 The RingBuffer can sometimes be a better alternative than an IQueue.
 Unlike IQueue, the RingBuffer does not remove the items, it only reads the items using a certain position.
 There are many advantages using this approach:

-* The same item can be read multiple times by the same thread; useful for realizing read at least once or read at most once semantics.
+* The same item can be read multiple times by the same thread; this is useful for realizing semantics of read at least once or read at most once.
 * The same item can be read by multiple threads.
 Normally you could use a IQueue per thread for the same semantic, but this is way less efficient.
-* Reads are extremely cheap since there is no change in the RingBuffer, there is no change and therefor no replication required.
+* Reads are extremely cheap since there is no change in the RingBuffer, therefore no replication is required.
-* reads can be batched to speed up performance.
+* Reads can be batched to speed up performance.
 Using read (and write) batching can dramatically improve performance of the RingBuffer.

 The following are the methods included in the RingBuffer interface.